 Concrete Floor Preparation Services

 Vanguard offers several forms of surface preparation including shot blasting, diamond grinding, and scarification.
-We know that preparation is the key to great finish.
-Over 80% of coating failures can be attributed to improper or in sufficient prep.
+We know that preparation is the key to a great finish.
+Over 80% of coating failures can be attributed to improper or insufficient prep.
 It is important to provide a clean surface free of contaminants and defects with a profile or texture.

 The most common type of polymer flooring installation is the epoxy floor.
 Epoxy flooring installation can accomplished by squeegeeing the epoxy, roller epoxy application, epoxy slurry and broadcast as well as Epoxy power Troweled resurfacer where the epoxy is screed applied normally at 1/4 inch and a mixture of epoxy resin and blended aggregates are combined to make an epoxy mortar which is then finished with hand trowels and power trowels in order to resurface and restore the concrete surface.
-An epoxy floor coating may be applied as thin as a coat of paint or up to 3/8 of an inch and in areas in need of repair may be several inches in thickness if needed.
+An epoxy floor coating may be applied as thin as a coat of paint or up to 3/8 of an inch.
+Epoxy may be applied several inches in thickness on areas that are in need of repair.
 Industrial epoxy flooring installation requires well trained applicators, specialized preparation, and working knowledge of the proper epoxy coatings or epoxy resurfacers for the individual application.
 Epoxy floor coatings may offer varying degrees of chemical resistance, ultraviolet resistance, as well as speed of cure time and installation thicknesses.
 As a general rule the faster it dries, the higher the chemical resistance, the better the UV stability and the thicker the floor the more it will cost.
-This is why it is important to understand the epoxy flooring installation to compare on product or installation with another rather than just picking the least expensive product or epoxy flooring installer.
+This is why it is important to understand epoxy flooring installation to compare the product or installation with another, rather than just picking the least expensive product or epoxy flooring installer.